jackjohnson-sd/wwmdd/README.md

 Please Read me

+July 16 -- log now logs to file and console
 July 14 -- log is back,stored in .wwmdd\logs,
            -log,-nolog on cmdline else from settings.json
 July 13 -- added -bs for batch, -it to set image type and -w to set wait in cmd line